mlcommons/inference/vision/classification_and_detection/README.md

 | [MLCommons C++](https://docs.mlcommons.org/inference/benchmarks/object_detection/retinanet/#__tabbed_1_5) | Onnxruntime | CPU, CUDA | fp32 |

-You can find a short tutorial on how to use this benchmark [here](https://github.com/mlperf/inference/blob/master/vision/classification_and_detection/GettingStarted.ipynb).
+Additionally, you can find a short tutorial on how to use this benchmark [here](https://github.com/mlperf/inference/blob/master/vision/classification_and_detection/GettingStarted.ipynb).

 ## Supported Models